ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ## Summary
 {: #vc_orderinginstance-order-summary}

-Based on your selected configuration for the instance and add-on services, the estimated price is instantly generated and displayed on the **Summary** right pane.
+Based on your selected configuration for the instance and add-on services, the estimated price is instantly generated and displayed on the **Summary** pane.
 Click **Pricing details** to generate a PDF document with the price summary for the {{site.data.keyword.vmwaresolutions_short}} resources.

 You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool by clicking **Add to estimate**.
 The estimator is useful if you want to estimate the price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.